albertattard/generic-development-infrastructure/README.md

 ```

 Please note that the first time you run a command, it may take some time to
-execute as rsync will be synching files.
+execute as rsync will be syncing files.
 Add the `--verbose` option to see what
 is being synced.

 The output is printed in the local terminal.
 Note that any generated files are